Book Design

 Skills Quark Xpress, Photoshop, Illustrator and typesetting

 Envy Design contracted me to work on the spin-off series of The Dangerous Book for Boys.
 HarperCollins wanted to reformat the original into a series of four smaller format books, adding new content.
+I followed the design established in the original Dangerous Book for Boys and introduced additional design elements where required.

 101 Weekends in Europe Travel Series